-Salads have long been singled out as the stereotypical diet food, and there’s sound logic behind this label.
+Salads have long been singled out as the stereotypical diet food, and there's sound logic behind this label.
 With light dressing and an abundance of vegetables, salads tend to be filling and satisfying with far fewer calories than heavier meals.
-Add a glass of calorie-free water and you have a meal that’s ideal for weight loss, as long as you balance it with other low-calorie foods throughout the day.
+Add a glass of calorie-free water and you have a meal that's ideal for weight loss, as long as you balance it with other low-calorie foods throughout the day.
+Tracking your meals on a calorie counter app is a great way to keep on top of your healthy eating plan.

 It's not always true that a salad will have fewer calories or less fat than another meal option.
 Although the USDA reports that a typical side salad without dressing has only about 35 calories, no fat and 6.5 grams carbohydrates, a salad that is served with ranch dressing and bacon has closer to 375 calories, 21.5 grams fat, 21 grams carbohydrates and 5 grams sugar.
 Thus, if your goal is weight loss, it's wise to skip the creamy dressings and high-calorie additions to the veggies, which serve as the main attraction.